Expressions

 The name and prototype of the function that implements an operator overload is bound to specific rules, otherwise it cannot be resolved.

-Each operator has an associated function name.[self]
+Each operator has an associated recommended function name, but any name can be chosen.self

 The left-hand-side operand is defined as a self parameter.
-For unary operators only the right-hand-side parameter is defined as a self parameter.[params]
+For unary operators only the right-hand-side parameter is defined as a self parameter.params

 The right-hand-side of the operator is the second parameter.
 Based on the type of this self parameter an initial match is made.
 A secondary match is made on the exact type of the second parameter - if available.
 If the type is anArray<T>